HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 More isn't necessarily better.
 A reviewer or recruiter will have limited time to review your portfolio, so you want to present the breadth of your experience while keeping them to the point.
-I recommend that you include the following.
+I recommend the following.

-*   3-5 documents
+*   Provide 3-5 documents
 *   Each document should be 5-10 pages in length
 *   The set should include 2-3 of the following types of documents (with at least one or two of the ones recommended):